dvatvani/Whatsapp-analyzer/README.md

 1. Clone or download a local copy of this repository
 2. Run `pip install requirements.txt`
-3. Place a copy of your WhatsApp chat log in the `chat_logs` folder (Instruction on how to obtain this can be found [here](https://dvatvani.github.io/whatsapp-analysis.html#replicate))
+3. Place a copy of your WhatsApp chat log in the `chat_logs` folder (Instructions on how to obtain this can be found [here](https://dvatvani.github.io/whatsapp-analysis.html#replicate))
 4. Run the notebook (don't forget to change the inputfile name in the notebook)

 The results will be shown inline in the notebook, but will also be saved in the output folder